-Brain based learning is innovative, engaging, and at the cutting-edge of teaching methodology.
+Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

-Brain based learning combines psychology, technology and neurology for actively teaching students in a way that keeps a diverse body of students engaged while enriching the learning environment and student understanding.
+Brain based learning strategies combine psychology, technology and neurology for actively teaching students in a way that keeps a diverse body of students engaged while enriching the learning environment and student understanding.

-It does NOT take away from what teachers know but helps you modify what you know, so you can be more effective in meeting all your student’s needs.
+It does NOT take away from what teachers know but helps us modify what we know, so we can be more effective in meeting all our student’s needs.

 When the bell rang for the geometry class that day, Sophia was on the verge of tears.
 She had failed her geometry.
 The marks were way below what she had ever gotten in geometry class.